-The main resources available to the Inca Empire were agricultural land and labour, mines (producing precious and prestigious metals such as gold, silver or copper), and fresh water, abundant everywhere except along the desert coast.
+The main resources available to the Inca Empire were agricultural land and labor, mines (producing precious and prestigious metals such as gold, silver or copper), and fresh water, abundant everywhere except along the desert coast.
 With careful manipulation of these resources, the Incas managed to keep building a strong economy in their Empire.

 The astonishing Inca highways were one key to this economic success.
-Some of the tracks were nearly 8km wide and at the time of the Spanish Conquest the main Royal Highway ran some 5000km, from the Río Ancasmayo in Colombia down the backbone of the Andes to the coast at a point south of the present-day Santiago in Chile.
-The Incas never used the wheel, but gigantic llama caravans were a common sight tramping along the roads, each animal carrying up to 50kg of cargo.
+Some of the tracks were nearly 5 mi (8 km) wide and at the time of the Spanish Conquest the main Royal Highway ran some 3,100 mi (5000 km), from the Río Ancasmayo in Colombia down the backbone of the Andes to the coast at a point south of the present-day Santiago in Chile.
+The Incas never used the wheel, but gigantic llama caravans were a common sight tramping along the roads, each animal carrying up to 110 lb (50 kg) of cargo.

 Beyond the aesthetic beauty of Inca stone terraces, they have distinct practical advantages.
 Stepping hillsides minimizes erosion from landslides, and using well-engineered stone channels gives complete control over irrigation.
 Natural springs emerging on the hillsides became the focus of an intricate network of canals and aqueducts extending over the surrounding slopes which had themselves been converted into elegant stone terraces.
 An extra incentive to the Inca mind must surely have been their reverence of water, one of the major earthly spirits.
 The Inca terraces are often so elaborately designed around springs that they seem to be worshipping as much as utilizing water.